2023 Most Popular Pharmacy/Pharmaceutical Sciences Doctor's Degree Schools in North Carolina

 About 69% of the students majoring in pharmacy at the school are women while 31% are male.

-A rank of #4 on this year’s list means High Point University is a great place for pharmacy/pharmaceutical sciences students working on their doctor’s degree.
-Located in the city of High Point, High Point is a private not-for-profit school with a medium-sized student population.
+The in-demand doctor’s degree programs at High Point University helped the school earn the #4 place on this year’s ranking of the most popular pharmacy/pharmaceutical sciences schools in North Carolina.
+Located in the city of High Point, High Point is a private not-for-profit college with a medium-sized student population.

 About 65% of the students majoring in pharmacy at the school are women while 35% are male.